karakun/karakun.github.io/_posts/2019-01-09-integration-docker.md

 }
 {% endhighlight %}

-By doing so we can easily test that all information is added to the response and our Server Timing implementation is working.
+Thus, we can easily test that all information is added to the response and our Server Timing implementation is working.
 If you want to see how the server timing feature can be implemented in detail you can find an implementation as [part of our open source product Rico](https://github.com/rico-projects/rico/blob/1.0.0-CR2/base/rico-server/src/main/java/dev/rico/internal/server/timing/ServerTimingImpl.java).

-One thing that we can not test is the usage of the `javax.servlet.Filter`.
+One thing that we cannot test is the usage of the `javax.servlet.Filter`.
 Such a filter can be added to a servlet context and then mutate every response for a defined endpoint.
 If you want to add the filtering to all requests that a server application receives you can add the `javax.servlet.annotation.WebFilter` annotation to your class or do the registration in code like it is shown in the following snippet: